10 Best High Quality Low Peg Stocks for December 2025

 Risk Factors

-- Competitive pressures from emerging network vendors
+- Competitive pressure from pure-play software vendors

 Stock #7: International Business Machines Corporation (IBM)